Canopy Pricing 2026: Plans, Module Costs & The Uku Alternative

 Is Canopy free to use?

 Canopy offers a freemium tier with up to 250 contacts and access to Client Engagement features only.
 Document management, workflow, and billing require paid plans.
 There’s also a 15-day trial of additional modules.
-This contrasts with Uku’s Solo plan, which provides core practice management capabilities for free (1 user, 25 clients) with no time limit.
+Uku does not have a permanent free plan — Solo starts at $19/month (up to 20 active clients) — but the Solo plan includes core practice management features (automated billing, client portal, client budgeting, e-signatures) that Canopy’s freemium does not.

 How much does Canopy cost per user?